 Banff and Jasper National Parks are, without a doubt, one of the most beautiful places I have ever been.
 You know those places that you see on Instagram and then when you actually get to stand in front of it in real life it leaves you speechless and needing a good pinch for a reality check?
 That’s Alberta, Canada!

-Some of my best memories (and content) came from our trip to Banff and Jasper at the end of last summer.
-I’m going to take you through everywhere I have posted on Instagram from those two national parks since my visit so you know how to get there and where to go to get your shot.
+Some of my best memories (and content) came from our trip to Banff and Jasper so I want to take you through everywhere I have posted on Instagram from those two national parks since my visit so you know how to get there and where to go to get your best photos for Instagram.

 This is a guide for getting your best snaps for Instagram, but of course I implore you to hike, explore and really enjoy your time here!
 We packed up picnics everyday and spent every waking hour roaming these parks.
 Get your shot by all means, but come prepared with appropriate footwear and snacks for hikes out in the wilderness!